telerik/kendo-react-inputs/docs/slider/api.md

 #### max `Number`*(default: 10)*

 The maximum value of the Slider.
-The attribute accepts both integers and floating numbers.
+The attribute accepts both integers and floating-point numbers.

 #### min `Number`*(default: 0)*

 The minimum value of the Slider.
-The attribute accepts both integers and floating numbers.
+The attribute accepts both integers and floating-point numbers.

 #### smallStep `Number`*(default: 1)*